mdjahidhasan009/SQL/select.md

 i.e. value `IN ( <value list> )` is a **shorthand for disjunction (logical OR)**.

 ## Get aggregated result for row groups
-Counting rows based on a speciﬁc column value:
+Counting rows based on a specific column value:
 ```sql
 SELECT category, COUNT(*) AS item_count
 FROM item